President of nxtConcepts, myMarketingGuide.com

 Top 5 Things You Will Get at this Event and Nowhere Else

--Sessions with industry leading executives including: Samantha Rufo, President, nxtConcepts, Joy Spring, VP/COO, Leisure Trends, Steve Pope, Owner, ePop Studio; Milena Regos, Marketing Director, Diamond Peak Ski Resort; Eric Hoffman, Interactive Marketing Manager, Park City Mountain; David LaPlante, CEO, Twelve Horses; Michelle Evans, Marketing Services Manager, Grouse Mountain; John Siewierski, Owner, Siewierski Consulting
+Sessions with industry leading executives including: Samantha Rufo, President, nxtConcepts, Joy Spring, VP/COO, Leisure Trends, Steve Pope, Owner, ePop Studio; Milena Regos, Marketing Director, Diamond Peak Ski Resort; Eric Hoffman, Interactive Marketing Manager, Park City Mountain; David LaPlante, CEO, Twelve Horses; Michelle Evans, Marketing Services Manager, Grouse Mountain; John Siewierski, Owner, Siewierski Consulting

 -Lessons learned from your peers in the Connection Cafe Forums with scheduled Base Lodge Chats.

--Updates on the latest technology developments that are shaping the future of resort communications including text messaging, email marketing, social media, and websites.
+Updates on the latest technology developments that are shaping the future of resort communications including text messaging, email marketing, social media, and websites.

--Real time networking with product and solution experts.
+Real time networking with product and solution experts.

 -Virtual Welcome Reception brought to your by Captain Morgan (Please Drink Responsibly).
 Get unprecedented access to the brand team while enjoying some of the Captain’s favorite recipes.